RootedOne/VxLan-Multi-Tunnel/README.md

 ## 🔧 What It Does

-**VxLan Multi Tunnel** is a menu-driven Bash script that creates VXLAN tunnels between multiple Linux servers (Peers A, B, C…) and a Central server (X).
+**VxLan Multi Tunnel** is a menu-driven Bash script that creates VXLAN tunnels between multiple Linux servers (Peers A, B, C…) and a Central server (X) with DSTPORT=4789.
 It allows cloud VMs to securely communicate over a Layer 2 virtual overlay.

 Originally forked and enhanced from **Lena Tunnel**, it adds: